maitag/littleBigInt/README.md

 ### Creating BigInts
 ```
-// from Integers
+// from Integers:
 var a:BigInt = 5;
 var b = BigInt.fromInt(5);

-// from Strings
+// from Strings:
 // default is decimal notation
 var a:BigInt = "127";
 var b = BigInt.fromString("127");